 The parameters of thermal and thermomechanical treatment providing alloys properties are determined by semi-finished products manufacturer.

-Condition of supply is specified in the certificate for semi-finished product.
+Condition of supply is specified in the Manufacturer's Certificate for semi-finished product.

 Samples for mechanical properties determining shall be taken so that the longitudinal axis of the test specimen is oriented as follows: